sreevarshad/Design-simulate-an-environment-for-Robot-Painting-using-Robo-DK/README.md

 1. Select File Open (as described in the previous section)
 2. Select the Paint gun.stl file to add it as an object (it will be added at the robot base frame)
-3. Drag & drop the object to the robot item inside the station tree as shown in the next image New tools can be loaded or saved as a .tool format.
+3. Drag & drop the object to the robot item inside the station tree as shown in the next image new tools can be loaded or saved as a .tool format.

 By default, RoboDK will define the TCP at the position [X,Y,Z]=[0,0,200] mm.
 This can be changed by entering the coordinates manually and/or by moving the TCP holding the ALT+Shift key as shown in the next image:
 1. Hold ALT+Shift or select the highlighted button from the toolbar